 - 1. Explain the methodology for establishing geographical boundaries of the service area and the percentage of low- and moderate-income persons. - 2.
-Applicants must furnish a parcel map of the service area, showing the Census Block Groups and the corresponding LMI (low- and moderate-income) statistics. - Limited Clientele Activities: The proposed project benefits a specific group of people (rather than all residents in a particular area), where at least 51% of those served are documented or presumed to be low/moderate income persons.
+Applicants must furnish a parcel map of the service area, showing the Census Block Groups and the corresponding LMI (low- and moderate-income) statistics. - Limited Clientele Activities: The proposed project benefits a specific group of people (rather than all residents in a particular geographic area), where at least 51% of those who are served are documented or presumed to be low/moderate income persons.
 (Examples include services for the homeless, "Meals on Wheels" for the elderly, or job training for LMI individuals.)

 A CDBG-assisted project will meet the "Limited Clientele" sub-category if it can be demonstrated that the project is designed so that the benefits are limited to certain groups.
-There are four (4) group types, listed below.
+There are four group types, listed below.
 Refer to Appendix C, which provides additional important information relating to each of these types of groups.

 - 1. Groups that are presumed by HUD to be low- and moderate-income. - 2.
 Groups of persons already documented as low- and moderate-income. - 3.
-Location of services or groups whose composition is such that it can be concluded that a majority of their clientele will be low- and moderate-income persons. - 4.
-Groups that can be documented to be predominantly low- and moderate-income (at least 51% of those served).
+Location of services or groups whose composition is such that it can be concluded that a majority of their clientele will be low- and moderate-income persons.

+4. Groups that can be documented to be predominantly low- and moderate-income (at least 51% of those served).

-Compliance for "Limited clientele" projects must be documented by one of the following methods:
+Compliance for "Limited Clientele" projects must be documented by one of the following methods:

-- For projects that do not provide "income payment" forms of assistance, beneficiaries may "self-declare" their eligibility, generally by completing and signing a form declaring household sizes and income ranges.
-For projects where the user (beneficiary) profile is low- and moderate-income, a description of the profile must be presented so that the conclusion, without a doubt, will be to benefit low- and moderate- income persons. - For projects that offer "income payments" or subsidies to a third party (e.g., rental assistance, emergency utility payments), income eligibility must be determined using source documentation that provides evidence of the household's income falling within the income limits.
-NOTE: For income payment types of assistance, CDBG funds must be used exclusively for individuals/household that have been determined to meet income CDBG income limits.
+- For projects that do not provide monetary, "income payment" forms of assistance, beneficiaries may "self-declare" their eligibility, generally by completing and signing a form declaring the household size and income.
+For projects where the user (beneficiary) profile is low- and moderate-income, a description of the profile must be presented so that the conclusion, without a doubt, will be to benefit low- and moderate-income persons. - For projects that offer "income payments" or subsidies to a third party (e.g., rental assistance, emergency utility payments), income eligibility must be determined using source documentation that provides evidence of the household's income falling within the income limits.
+Assistance involving income payments requires a more complex process than that for the types of assistance that do not provide income payments.
+NOTE:For income payment types of assistance, CDBG funds must be used limited to only those individuals/households who have been determined to meet income CDBG income limits.